RegusAl/weather-app-extension/README.md

 # Weather App Extension

 * Works on FireFox
-* Testing on Google Chrome...
+* Works on Google Chrome...